 Our diverse client base includes families and individuals, seniors, disabled citizens, terminally ill citizens, disenfranchised youth, and military veterans.
 Our clients often have just one dependable relationship in their lives - that of a beloved companion animal.

 Operating with minimal staff and a mighty force of volunteers, PAW Team provides a wide range of medical services to those who demonstrate true need.
-We currently care for 1,400 pets per year - a number that will increase in the coming years as homelessness and poverty reach record levels.
+We currently care for over 600 pets per year - a number that will increase in the coming years as homelessness and poverty reach record levels.

 Honoring the healing power of the mutually beneficial human-animal bond, PAW Team has been responsible for enhancing and saving the lives of thousands of cherished companion animals.